nullstack/nullstack.github.io/articles/routes-and-params.md

 The path key returns only the path without query params.

-> 💡 Both keys above automatically remove the trailing slash for convenience
+> 💡 Both keys above automatically remove the trailing slash for convenience.

 Assigning to url or path will cause a redirect.